electricimp/SpiFlashLogger/README.md

 logger.erase();
 ```

-### readAsync(onData, onFinish = null)
+### readAsync(*onData[, onFinish]*)

-The *readAsync* method performs a synchronous scan but after finding an object the next scan doesn't start until the `onData` callback code executes the `next()` function.
-This allows for the asynchronous processing of each log object such as sending to the agent and waiting for an acknowledgement.
-It will cotinue to scan through all the logs invoking the *onData* callback for each in the order they were logged.
+The *readAsync()* method performs a synchronous scan but after finding an object the next scan doesn’t start until the *onData* callback code executes the *next()* method.
+This allows for the asynchronous processing of each log object, such as sending data to the agent and waiting for an acknowledgement.
+The method will cotinue to scan through all the logs, invoking the *onData* callback for each in the order they were logged.
 The optional *onFinish* callback will be called after the last object is located.

-Unlike the `readSync` function the `readAsync` function needs to erase the log entries as they are processed in order to prevent them from being scanned multiple times.
-So there is no need erase the log entries manually.
+Unlike the *readSync()* method, *readAsync()* needs to erase the log entries as they are processed in order to prevent them from being scanned multiple times.
+There is no need erase the log entries manually.

-If the `onData` callback returns a value other than null the scan is terminated.
+If the *onData* callback returns a value other than `null`, the scan is terminated.
 If the return value is `true` then the scan is terminated and the current entry is erased.
-All other return values the scan is terminated but the current entry is not erased.
-Similarly, the same values (true, false) can be passed into the `next()` function.
+For all other return values, the scan is terminated but the current entry is not erased.
+Similarly, the same values (`true`, `false`) can be passed into the *next()* method.

 ```squirrel
 logger.readAsync(
     // For each object in the logs function(dataPoint, next) {
         // Send the dataPoint to the agent